chriswendt/ietf/draft-wendt-verified-token.md

 **4.2 Avoidance of replay and cut and paste attacks**

 There are a number of security considerations for use of the token for avoidance of replay and cut and paste attacks.
 Verified tokens should be sent along with other application level protocol information (e.g. for SIP an INVITE as defined in [RFC3261]).
-There should be a link between various infomation provided in the token and information provided by the application level protocol information.
+There should be a link between various information provided in the token and information provided by the application level protocol information.
 These would include:

 * "iat" claim should closely correspond to a date/time the message was originated.
 It should also be within a relative delta time that is reasonable for clock drift and transmission time characteristics associated with the application using the verified token.